-- pH monitoring frequency is increased to continuous from daily, and to accommodate the increase in frequency, the sample type has been changed from grab to recording. - Per stipulations in DEC's 401 Certification of the 2005 permit, the requirement for an annual video and report on the condition the outfall 002 diffuser and ports has been added.

-- Cyanide monitoring frequency has a provision for reduction from weekly to monthly because the concentration of weak acid dissociable cyanide was undetectable in 93 percent of the 363 samples that were analyzed between June 2005 and July 2012. - Fecal coliform bacteria sample type is changed from composite to grab.
-This was done to accommodate requirements of the test method. - Total residual chlorine (TRC) monitoring is removed per conditions of the 2005 permit.
+- pH monitoring frequency is increased to continuous from daily, and to accommodate the increase in frequency, the sample type has been changed from grab to recording. - Per stipulations in DEC's 401 Certification of the 2005 permit, the requirement for an annual video and report on the condition the outfall 002 diffuser and ports has been added. - Cyanide monitoring frequency is reduced from weekly to monthly because the concentration of weak acid dissociable cyanide was undetectable in 93 percent of the 363 samples that were analyzed between June 2005 and July 2012. - Fecal coliform bacteria sample type is changed from composite to grab.
+This was done to accommodate requirements of the test method. - Total residual chlorine (TRC) monitoring is removed.